ManchesterVolcanology/iFit/docs/usage/software.rst

 This tab sets up the fit :class:`~parameters.Parameters` through a series of tables.
 For each table rows can be added or removed by right-clicking on the table.

-.. note:: The remove option removes the last row, not the currently selected row.
-This is planned to be changed in the future to be more intuitive

 The ``Absorbers`` table controls the absorbing species included in the fit, such as gases and Ring.
 Each absorber :class:`~parameters.Parameter` has a ``name`` (which must be unique), a ``value``, a control on whether it is fitted or fixed and a file from which to read the cross-section.
 The cross-section file should have two columns, one for the wavelength and one for the cross-section efficiency.

 The ``Polynomial``, ``Offset`` and ``Shift`` tables control the polynomial parameters for the fitted background polynomial, intensity offset and wavelength shift/stretch included in the fit.